sib-swiss/NGS-longreads-training/docs/course_material/server_login.md

     docker commit adoring_bell my-image
     ```

-    ### Use conda

-    If you are in the container with shell, you can load the environment with the required software packages:

-    ```sh
-    conda activate variants
-    ```

-    !!! note "Activating the environment"
-        You will need to activate the ngs environment each time you login.

 === "conda"

     If you have a conda installation on your local computer, you can install the required software using conda.

-    You can build the environment from [variants.yml](../assets/yaml/variants.yml)
+    You can build the environment from [ngs-longreads.yml](../assets/yaml/ngs-longreads.yml)

     Generate the conda environment like this:

     ```sh
-    conda env create --name variants -f variants.yml
+    conda env create --name ngs-longreads -f ngs-longreads.yml
     ```

+    !!! note "The `yaml` file probably only works for Linux systems"
+        If you want to use the conda environment on a different OS, use:

+        ```sh
+        conda create -n ngs-longreads python=3.6

+        conda activate ngs-longreads

+        conda install -y -c bioconda \
+        samtools \
+        minimap2 \
+        fastqc \
+        pbmm2 \

+        conda install -y -c bioconda nanoplot
+        ```

+        If the installation of `NanoPlot` fails, try to install it with `pip`:

+        ```sh
+        pip install NanoPlot
+        ```

-    This will create the conda environment `variants`
+    This will create the conda environment `ngs-longreads`

     Activate it like so:

     ```sh
-    conda activate variants
+    conda activate ngs-longreads
     ```

     After successful installation and activating the environment all the software required to do the exercises should be available.